The Master of Arts in Educational Leadership develops the next generation of principals and school administrators.

 - Valid state of Michigan elementary or secondary teaching certificate

-Before exiting from the M.A. in Educational Leadership, you need to complete three steps:
+Before exiting from the M.A. in Educational Leadership, you need to complete two steps: